michojekunle/PTINDIA/README.md

 # PTINDIA
-A website project Ptindia made with HTML an CSS
+A website project Ptindia made with HTML, CSS and JavaScript.